-In case of the initial execution, there is no information of the application since there is no Darshan log available for the incoming application.
-Thus, it is impossible to make adjustment based on the application behavior.
-Instead, DCA-IO utilizes the number of processes since user already specifies the number of processes by requesting the resources.
+In case of the initial execution, there is no information about the application since there is no Darshan log available for the incoming application.
+Thus, it is impossible to make an adjustment based on application behavior.
+Instead, DCA-IO utilizes the number of processes since the user already specifies the number of processes by requesting the resources.
 With the number of processes, DCA-IO utilizes existing Darshan logs of other applications in the same HPC environment.
-Although there is no guarantee that existing Darshan logs are related to the incoming application, since they share same hardware which is related to the performance of application [1], DCA-IO makes statistical guess based on the existing Darshan logs.
+Although there is no guarantee that existing Darshan logs are related to the incoming application, since they share same hardware which is related to the performance of application [1], DCA-IO makes a statistical guess based on the existing Darshan logs.

-Procedure 1 shows simplified algorithm for handling new application.
+Procedure 1 shows a simplified algorithm for handling new application.
 When the application arrives, DCA-IO first records the number of processes provided by the user.
-Then it uses the integrated database to select the entries which have identical number of processes as the incoming application.
-Then, it extracts unique stripe count from the
+Then it uses the integrated database to select the entries which have an identical number of processes as the incoming application.
+Then, it extracts a unique stripe count from

-PROCEDURE 2 DCA-IO algorithm for recurring execu-
+PROCEDURE 2 DCA-IO algorithm for recurring execution.

-uo 11.
+'''

 1: Recurring Application Request

-2: / 2nd Execution - rule-based phase/
+/ 2nd Execution - rule-based phase/

 3: if file-per-process

-4: stripeCount = 1
+stripeCount = 1

 5: if shared file

+6:

+7:

-6: stripeCount = numIOProcs
+stripeCount = numIOProcs

-7: stripeSize = 1M
+stripeSize = 1M

-8: lfs setstripe -c stripeCount -S stripeSize
+8: Ifs setstripe -c stripeCount -S stripeSize

-9:

 10: / 3rd and more Executions - heuristic phase /

 11: if IOthroughput > previousIOthroughput

+12:

-12: stripeCount = previousStripeCount 2
+stripeCount = previousStripeCount 2

+13:

-13: if stripeCount > maxAvailStripeCount
+if \ \mathit{stripeCount} > \mathit{maxAvailStripeCount}

+14:

-14: stripeCount = maxAvailStripeCount
+stripeCount = maxAvailStripeCount

 15: else

+16:

-16: stripeCount = previousStripeCount
+stripeCount = previousStripeCount

 17:

 18: if stripeCount == previousStripeCount

+19.

-19: if IOthroughput > previousIOthroughput
+if IOthroughput > previousIOthroughput

+20:

-20: stripeSize = previousStripeSize 2
+stripeSize = previousStripeSize

 21: else

-22: stripeSize = previousStripeSize
+stripeSize = previousStripeSize

-23: lfs setstripe -c stripeCount -S stripeSize
+23: Ifs setstripe -c stripeCount -S stripeSize

+'''

-entries and calculate the average I/O throughput per unique stripe count.
-Finally we set the stripe count of application as stripe count of the highest average I/O throughput.
-DCA-IO repeats identical algorithm to adjust stripe size as well.
+the entries and calculates the average I/O throughput per unique stripe count.
+Finally, we set the stripe count of the application as a stripe count of the highest average I/O throughput.
+DCA-IO repeats an identical algorithm to adjust stripe size as well.

 For example, when the number of processes requested by the incoming new application is 1, DCA-IO can refer to the entires which used 1 processes from the integrated database.
 Figure 3 shows the average I/O throughput per unique stripe count from the integrated database.
-As shown in the figure, the unique stripe count according to the integrated database are 1, 8, 16, 32, 64, and 128.
+As shown in the figure, the unique stripe counts according to the integrated database are 1, 8, 16, 32, 64, and 128.
 Since the average I/O performance of 128 stripe count is the highest, the stripe count will be set as 128.
-Thus, when there is no information on the incoming application, DCA-IO can make educated adjustment based on Darshan logs from other applications which shares identical hardware.
+Thus, when there is no information on the incoming application, DCA-IO can make an educated adjustment based on Darshan logs from other applications which share identical hardware.